Fred Grandy: Political career

 With Mayne's successor, Democrat Berkley Bedell, deciding not to run in 1986, Grandy, a Republican, campaigned for the open Iowa United States House of Representatives seat, beating Clayton Hodgson by two percentage points (51.0% to 49.0%).

-Although Grandy tried to distance himself from his acting career (at the time), he said to People magazine that "if there were no Gopher, there would be no Fred Grandy for Congress."
+Although Grandy tried to distance himself from his acting career (at the time), he said to People magazine, "if there were no Gopher, there would be no Fred Grandy for Congress."

 During his four terms in Congress, he served on a variety of committees, including Ways and Means, Agriculture, Standards of Official Conduct, and Education and the Workforce.
 While a member of Congress, Grandy won eight "Watchdog of the Treasury" awards.

 In 1994, Grandy declined to run for another Congressional term and instead entered the Republican primary race for governor of Iowa against incumbent Terry Branstad, but lost the election by nearly four percentage points.

 Career as a radio commentator and other work

 Grandy served as president and CEO of Goodwill Industries International from 1995 to 2000.
 He later became a political commentator for National Public Radio and served as a visiting professor teaching a course on nonprofit organizations at the School of Public Affairs at the University of Maryland, College Park.

 From 2003 to 2010, Grandy and radio veteran Andy Parks were the hosts of The Grandy & Andy Morning Show, a conservative radio talk show on 630 WMAL in Washington, D.C.
 In May 2010, the program was reconfigured and was afterward called The Grandy Group.
 On March 3, 2011, Grandy resigned from the program allegedly over a dispute about his and his wife's statements about Islamic extremism or low listenership.

 Grandy was also the host of a show on Retirement Living TV called Daily Café (with MSNBC anchor Alex Witt).
-Since then he has been a Senior Fellow for National Security Affairs at the Washington-based Center for Security Policy, a far-right, anti-Muslim, Washington, D.C.-based think tank, developing and managing projects on domestic terrorism and counterintelligence.
+Since then he has been a Senior Fellow for National Security Affairs at the Washington-based Center for Security Policy, a far-right, anti-Muslim, Washington, D.C.–based think tank, developing and managing projects on domestic terrorism and counterintelligence.

 Personal life

 Grandy has been married twice.
-He married Jan Gough in 1969, a student at Radcliffe, but they were divorced in 1983.
-A son, Charlie Grandy, and a daughter were born to that union.
-On March 28, 1987, Grandy married romance novelist Catherine Mann, whom he had met when she interviewed him as one of the first reporters for Entertainment Tonight.
-They have one daughter (born 1989).
+He married Jan Gough in 1969, a student at Radcliffe.
+They had a son, Charlie Grandy, and a daughter before divorcing in 1983.
+On March 28, 1987, Grandy married novelist Catherine Mann, whom he had met when she interviewed him as one of the first reporters for Entertainment Tonight.
+They have one daughter (born 1988).
 In 1993, Grandy and his wife sporadically toured Iowa with a stage production of the play Love Letters for charity (especially children's charities).